pi-lar/neuropil/doc/source/tutorial.rst

 required here.

-You should consider to publish your message formats to our public github repository (TODO on our side) so that they can be used by other persond to exchange data with you.
+You should consider to publish your message formats to our public github repository (TODO on our side) so that they can be used by other persons to exchange data with you.

 .. raw:: html